adaptive-intelligent-robotics/FLAIR/README.md

 We run the docker-compose pipeline on our NVIDIA Jetson Orin 32Gb that is directly connected to a VectorNav V100 IMU and a Zed2 Camera in addition to the GVRBot.
 The docker-compose file that is executed can be found [here](fast_adaptation/docker_compose_flair.yaml).

-**Note** Our setup requires the user to first start the ROS server on the GVRBot before running our pipeline (we note that the GVRBot runs ROS whereas our codebase is written in ROS2, but we provide a rosbridge as part of our pipeline that handles all the communication).
+**Note.** Our setup requires the user to first start the ROS server on the GVRBot before running our pipeline (we note that the GVRBot runs ROS whereas our codebase is written in ROS2, but we provide a rosbridge as part of our pipeline that handles all the communication).

 #### Automatic Driver